webaware/easy-digital-downloads-free-link/readme.txt

 * [Translate into your preferred language](https://translate.webaware.com.au/projects/easy-digital-downloads-free-link)
 * [Fork me on GitHub](https://github.com/webaware/easy-digital-downloads-free-link)

+== Upgrade Notice ==

+= 1.0.4 =

+translations are now delivered automatically as language packs when required

 == Changelog ==

 ### 1.0.4, soon...

-* added: Hungarian translation (thanks, [Tom Vicces](https://profiles.wordpress.org/theguitarlesson/)!)
-* changed: localisation text domain now easy-digital-downloads-free-link
+* changed: localisation text domain is now easy-digital-downloads-free-link
+* changed: completed translations are no longer in zip file; now delivered automatically as language packs when required

 ### 1.0.3.1, 2014-08/31